Discovering MCP Servers

 - MCPBundles discovers the server's tools automatically

-This is useful for connecting to self-hosted MCP servers, internal company tools, or third-party MCP servers from other platforms.
+Useful for self-hosted servers, internal company tools, or third-party MCP servers from other platforms.

 After Connecting